 White Sands, NM (Mar)

 If you’re a marathoner in search of an inspiring and patriotic race experience, Bataan is calling.
-More than a race, BMDM is an opportunity “to honor the heroes of Bataan in a living history lesson,” with the 1942 march’s few remaining survivors in attendance to answer the ceremonial roll call.
+More than a marathon, BMDM is an opportunity to commemorate the sacrifice and legacy of those who survived the 1942 march and “to honor the heroes of Bataan in a living history lesson.”
 Participants can choose to wear a 35-pound rucksack to simulate the challenges faced by the original marchers, and though the high-desert course is largely off-road with stretches of soft sand, a generous 12-hour time limit ensures all marchers earn their dog tags.
 One logistical note: while trail shoes are not necessary, wearing gaiters will help to keep sand and small rocks out of your shoes.

 Bath, NY (Oct)